 As we know, diversity has become a topic in the public square.
 Many companies realize the full force of implementing diverse, equitable and inclusive policies.
-As Latinos conclude celebrating Hispanic Heritage Month this week, emphasizing representation is as relevant as ever.
+As Latinos conclude celebrating Hispanic Heritage Month this week, emphasizing representation remains relevant as ever.

-In 2020, we looked at how to use diversity, equity and inclusion principles to bond PR and Hispanics.
-As communication professionals, one of our jobs is creating platforms for the underrepresented to tell their stories.
+In 2020, we looked at how DEI could bond communication and Hispanics.
+As communication professionals, one of our jobs is creating platforms for the underrepresented to tell stories.
 When Hispanics see themselves represented, they feel properly epitomized.

-More than 60 million Latinos (20 percent of the U.S. population) hail from various countries, with different cultures, heritage, customs, traditions and consumption patterns.
-Each brings a unique flavor to storytelling, which can entice audiences of all backgrounds.
+More than 60 million Latinos (20 percent of the U.S. population) hail from various countries, with different cultures, heritages, customs, traditions and consumption patterns.
+Each brings a flavor to storytelling, which can entice audiences of all backgrounds.

 PR parlance: Latino or Latinx?

 U.S.-born Latino youth, who within the last decade experienced the fastest population growth, consider themselves Latino.
 They remain eager to embrace their heritage, even though their acculturation and speaking levels are predominantly English-leaning.

 In recent years, the term Latinx has become controversial because of its exclusive use in the U.S. and lack of inclusivity.
 Latinx is a gender-neutral term identifying men, women, and LGBTQIA+ people of Latin American lineage.

 Latinx is one of many broad labels trying to describe a large, diverse community.
 Its use remains up for debate.
 But it’s best to avoid it unless you’re addressing younger individuals who are pro-gender equity.